Get in Touch

 Course Outline

-• The role of XG5000 in programming, commissioning, and maintenance.
+• The role of XG5000 in programming, commissioning, and ongoing maintenance.

-• Overview of XGT and XGB PLC families and typical use cases.
+• Overview of the XGT and XGB PLC families and their typical applications.

-• Navigating the XG5000 interface, project tree, and main tools.
+• Navigating the XG5000 interface, project tree, and core tools.

-• Using comments, symbols, and naming conventions for maintainability.
+• Utilizing comments, symbols, and naming conventions to enhance maintainability.

 Hardware Configuration and Addressing

-• Configuring CPU and I/O modules in the project.
+• Setting up CPU and I/O modules within the project.

 • Connecting the engineering workstation to the PLC.